itspladd/personal-website-old/writing/rpg_stories/dwarven-prison-field-trip/_posts/2016-01-07-dwarven_prison_ch07.md

 Gavin yelled to the others as he ran.
 "Guys, the moss!
 We can cut them off with the moss!"
 Derfin, Chad, and NGE were quick to follow him out.

 Chomsky lagged a bit behind, but not due to his stature; the cause was more likely the vial of alchemist's fire that he was flinging towards the onrushing lizard people.
 The one that had taken the lead burst into flames and stopped, dropped, and rolled, shrieking in pain.
 Chomsky chuckled good-naturedly to himself, following his companions out of the room as spears whizzed past him.
-He made sure to fix the image of the igniting lizard man firmly in his brain; he sorely needed more material for his nightly Private Time.
+He made sure to fix the image of the igniting lizard man firmly in his brain, just in case he ever found himself onstage at an improv comedy night.

-*DRUIDS OP NERF INC*

 The lizard leader was unimpressed.
 He made clicking noises at the very large spiderweb, from which emerged a very large spider, as one might expect.
 It rushed after the other lizard people in pursuit of the party.